kristinemlarson/gnssrefl/tests/first_drivethru.md

 # Install the gnssrefl code

-Make sure wget exists on your machine.
-If you type which wget and something comes back, you should be good.
+Make sure **wget** exists on your machine.
+If you type *which wget* and something comes back, you should be good.

 Read the [gnssrefl documentation](https://github.com/kristinemlarson/gnssrefl).
+Note that there are some utilities described at the end of the code that you might find to be useful.

 Install either the github or the pypi version of gnssrefl

 Make the requested environment variables.

 Put CRX2RNX in the EXE are area.
 Make sure it is executable

-There are use cases in the **gnssrefl** documentation that you can try.

 If you know how to compile Fortran code, I strongly urge you to download/compile the requested codes and install those executables in the correct place.